genomicsclass/book/pages/confidence_intervals.md

 Despite the intervals being larger ( we are dividing by $$\sqrt{5}$$ instead of $$\sqrt{30}$$ ), we see many more intervals not covering
 $$\mu_X$$.
-This is because the CLT is incorrectly telling us that the distribution of the `mean(chow)` is approximately normal when in fact it has a fatter tail (the parts of the distribution going to
+This is because the CLT is incorrectly telling us that the distribution of the `mean(chow)` is approximately normal when, in fact, it has a fatter tail (the parts of the distribution going to
 $$\pm \infty$$).
 This mistake affects us in the calculation of `Q`, which assumes a normal distribution and uses `qnorm`.
 The t-distribution